adrianbj/ProcessAdminActions/README.md

 You can call an action easily via the API.
 Here's an example of copying content of a field from one page to another.

-Simply load the module, and call the action name as a method while passsing the required options as an array:
+Simply load the module, and call the action name as a method while passing the required options as an array:
 ```
 $modules->get("ProcessAdminActions")->CopyFieldContentToOtherPage(array('field' => 99, 'sourcePage' => 1131, 'destinationPage' => 1132));
 ```